ArthurTL/Game-Engine-v1/README.md

-# Game-Engine-v1
+# Graphic-Engine-v1
-My first game engine using OpenGL with now :
+My first graphic engine using OpenGL with now :
 - Obj file loader
 - Terrain generation using height and blend maps
 - Player and camera movement